redorkulated/protopng/packages/javascript/README.md

 ```

 ## Example
-A very simple example of how to use the protopng javascript module
+A very basic example of how to use the protopng javascript module
 ```
 import * as protopng from "./protopng/protopng.js"
 const ExampleMessage= protopng.message([